"STARING DOWN FATE"

 Chris spent the last 29 years on a team that reintroduced the endangered red wolf into the wild in eastern North Carolina.
 In 1986 zero red wolves existed outside of captivity.
 The wild population got up to an estimated 110 to 130 individuals, but just recently declined dramatically to 45 - 60 in the wild in the world.
 The entire program is under review and potentially faces its demise.
 Now Chris stares down fate along with the red wolf as they fight for their space and time.

-Watch The Production Video
+Watch The 2016 Crowdfunding Video to See More

 In Staring Down Fate you will experience Chris' work with red wolves, learn about the importance he places on humans connecting with nature, and witness the extreme physical effects of a disease correlated with many potential factors ranging from genetics to pollution.
 We will explore these potential causes of ALS, experience the struggle of knowing your life has changed and your days are numbered, and search for how to feel fulfilled even when your career work is in jeopardy of being cut.